JuanX-G/slog/README.md

     - bug fixes
     - functions necessary for unliking and couting likes in the UMM-DAL (Ultra Minimal Modern - Data Access Layer) --- COUNT WHERE and DELETE WHERE
     - full end-point docs
+    - file based configs

 # Coming in 0.3
     - Update to the admin tools and stuff

 # Coming 0.3b
     - Query by: title, tags and more...

+# The setup of the config files is explained in docs/config.md

 # Later development will focus on SLOC --- Slog-Client